 Liber Cordis Cincti Serpente

 An account of the relations of the Aspirant with his Holy Guardian Angel.
 This book is given to Probationers, as the attainment of the Knowledge and Conversation of the Holy Guardian Angel is the Crown of the Outer College.
-Similarly Liber VII. is given to Neophytes, as the grade of Master of the Temple is the next resting-place, and Liber CCXX. to Zelator, since that carries him to the highest of all possible grades.
-Liber XXVII. is given to the Practicus, as in this book is the ultimate foundation of the highest theoretical Qabalah, and Liber DDCCXIII. to the Philosophus, as it is the foundation of the highest practical Qabalah.
+Similarly Liber VII is given to Neophytes, as the grade of Master of the Temple is the next resting-place, and Liber CCXX to Zelator, since that carries him to the highest of all possible grades.
+Liber XXVII is given to the Practicus, as in this book is the ultimate foundation of the highest theoretical Qabalah, and Liber DCCCXIII to the Philosophus, as it is the foundation of the highest practical Qabalah.

 An elementary course of morality suitable for the average man.

-An account of A∴A∴ first written in the language of his period by the Councillor Von Eckarthausen, and now revised and rewritten in the Universal Cipher.
+An account of A∴ A∴ first written in the language of his period by the Councillor Von Eckartshausen, and now revised and rewritten in the Universal Cipher.

 The Star Ruby

-An instruction for adoration of the Sun four times daily, with the object of composing the mind to meditation and of regularizing the practices.
+An instruction for adorations of the Sun four times daily, with the object of composing the mind to meditation and of the regularizing the practices.

 A special instruction for the Promulgation of the Law.
-This is the first and most important duty of every Aspirant of whatever grade.
-It builds up in him the Character and Karma which form the Spine of Attainment.
+This is the first and most important duty of every aspirant of whatever grade.
+It builds up in him the character and Karma which forms the Spine of Attainment.

 A general account in elementary terms of magical and mystical powers.
-In four parts: (I) Mysticism (a) Magical Theory (3) Magical Practice (4) The Law.
+In four parts: (1) Mysticism (2) Magical Theory (3) Magical Practice (4) The Law.